Skip to main content Skip to footer

 Consortium on Trauma Informed Court Practices

-The Children’s Commission has begun the next phase of the work related to trauma informed care.
-In August 2024, a new initiative called the Consortium on Trauma Informed Court Practices will launch to provide a statewide network for judges to have a forum for discussion, education, and training.
+The Children’s Commission began the next phase of the work related to trauma informed care in August 2024, by launching a new initiative called the Consortium on Trauma Informed Court Practices.
+The Consortium provides a statewide network for judges to have a forum for discussion, education, and training.
+Chaired by Hon.
+Carlos Villalon Jr., Judge of the Child Protection Court of the Rio Grande Valley West, the Consortium is guided by the four mentor judges who participated in the year-long pilot on Trauma-Informed Courts:

 Resources